-Most temporary protection orders (TPOs) remain in effect for thirty days, unless the court orders some lesser period.
+Most temporary protection orders (TPOs) remain in effect for forty-five days, unless the court orders some lesser period.

 FYI!
-Some courts count thirty days from the date the TPO is signed by the judge.
-Other courts count thirty days from the date the TPO is served on the “adverse party” (the party the order is issued against).
+Some courts count 45 days from the date the TPO is signed by the judge.
+Other courts count 45 days from the date the TPO is served on the “adverse party” (the party the order is issued against).
 Check with the court issuing the order to verify how long it will remain in effect.

 A TPO against harassment in the workplace remains in effect for fifteen days from the date the order is issued by the court, unless the judge orders something different.